Why is this important?

 - evidence of expenses should be prepared, and any receipts lodged in court

 - if there are going to be witnesses, check that they will not have difficulty attending, for example, getting time off work.
 It may be helpful to send the witness a formal request to attend.
-This is known as a citation and can only be made up and delivered by a solicitor or sheriff officer.
+This is known as a citation and can only be produced and delivered by a solicitor or sheriff officer.

 For more information about legal action to force you to pay, see Action the creditor can take.